Mridul-23/capillary-chatbot/README.md

 # Capillary-Chatbot — CapillaryDocs RAG Chatbot

-> A retrieval-augmented chatbot that indexes Capillary documentation (FAISS + SentenceTransformers), serves a Markdown-capable Discord/Jupyter-style frontend, and answers questions using Mistral via OpenRouter.
+> A retrieval-augmented chatbot that indexes Capillary documentation (FAISS + SentenceTransformers), serves a Markdown-capable simple chat-style frontend, and answers questions using Mistral via OpenRouter.

 Clean, modular, and production-friendly.
 Designed for local development and easy deployment.